 Success in MAC1147 comes from your effort and attitude.
 Keeping up with the material is critical.
 Research has shown that it is more effective to do a small amount of math every day rather than a large amount in a single day.
-Studies have also shown that the most important factor for success in math is class attendance and participation.
-Students who come to class succeed much more often than those who do not.
+Learning takes a lot of time and it is important that you quiz yourself on the material in order to make sure that you understand it.
+Two words to keep in mind are "consistency," meaning that you need to maintain an adequate effort every day and "patience," because learning takes time and things are not always clear initially.
+Our number one study strategy is to do as many practice problems as possible.